jbhuang0604/CF2/Readme.txt

 2. Include the path of matconvnet/matlab

-3. The main entry file run_CF2.m
+3. Run the main entry file run_CF2.m

 % RUN_CF2:
 % process a sequence using CF2 (Correlation filter tracking with convolutional features)